digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 In the following validity check, packages whose LF version does not support upgrades (1.15 and earlier) and utility packages are ignored.

 A DAR is checked against previously uploaded DARs for upgrade validity on upload to a participant.
-Specifically, for every package with name *p* and version *v* present in the uploaded DAR:
+Specifically, for every package with :ref:`name<assistant-manual-build-a-project>` *p* and :ref:`version<assistant-manual-build-a-project>` *v* present in the uploaded
+DAR:

 1. The participant looks up versions *v_prev* and *v_next* of *p* in its package database, such that *v_prev* is the greatest version of